arraycode/bootstrap-input-prefix/README.md

 ![Screenshot of bootstrap-input-prefix in action](https://cloud.githubusercontent.com/assets/167845/7336618/d9ff3f24-ebff-11e4-88b4-cab1c76fa89e.png)

+See the `examples/index.html` file for more usage examples.

 ## Usage

 To use, simply load the CSS file in your HTML page *after* the line where you load Bootstrap: